ghoshdaipayan/QuickRead-MongoDB-/README.md

             ```
         * _Unique with Partial Index_
             ```javascript
-            // create index on age filed but for only males db.users.createIndex({"email": 1}, {unique: true, partialFilterExpression: {email: {$exists: true}}})
+            // create unique index on email and using partial filter expr handle collection where email is not present db.users.createIndex({"email": 1}, {unique: true, partialFilterExpression: {email: {$exists: true}}})

-            // create index on age filed but for only people who are 60 or above db.users.createIndex({"age": 1}, {partialFilterExpression: {age: {$gte: 60}}})
             ```

     4. **TTL Index**